Updated: Nov 16, 2020

 The location thrived under the Cistercian Monks who enjoyed the naturally protected and beautiful environment, building a trout farm in the spring fed waters and carving and developing a network of tunnels and caves that weave through the surrounding rock faces.
 The trout farm is still thriving and you can buy a bag of food to chuck in their faces for €1 at the entrance.

 Certainly, one of the most impressive sights is the stone stairwell that leads into the mountainside, you descend into the caves at the base of the waterfall which breaks onto a plateau, here a tunnel leads you to a beautiful lake.
-The Monks may have been drunk, but they were not stupid, the ‘mirror lake’ which is full of hungry trout is ridiculously beautiful and resonates with a sense of tranquility.
+The Monks may have been drunk, but they were not stupid, the ‘mirror lake’ which is full of hungry trout is ridiculously beautiful and resonates with a sense of tranquillity.

 The park has two wild bird displays during the day, if you miss them it is worth going to visit the birds whether you’re with children or an adult that failed to grow up.